Notice of Pre-AIA or AIA Status

 1

-A shimming device for a magnetic resonance imaging system, the magnetic resonance imaging system including a magnet for generating a main magnetic field, wherein the magnet is provided with a mounting cavity, and the shimming device includes a shimming structure disposed within the mounting cavity.
+A shimming device for a magnetic resonance imaging system, the magnetic resonance imaging system including a magnet for generating a main magnetic field and a gradient coil, wherein the magnet is provided with a mounting cavity, the shimming device includes a shimming structure disposed within the mounting cavity, and the shimming structure is not mounted on or within the gradient coil.

 2

-The shimming device of claim 1, wherein the mounting cavity is configured to mount a gradient coil, an outer wall of the gradient coil forms an annular mounting gap with an inner wall of the magnet, and the shimming structure is disposed within the annular mounting gap.
+The shimming device of claim 1, wherein the mounting cavity is configured to mount the_gradient coil, an outer wall of the gradient coil forms an annular mounting gap with an inner wall of the magnet, and the shimming structure is disposed within the annular mounting gap.

 3